anishLearnsToCode/lemmatization/README.md

 The lemmatizer on the other hand doesn't follow a heuristic approach in reducing the word and will instead use a lookup table to refer to the various forms and meanings the word can possess and will also look up the surrounding context of the word to determine the correct POS (Part of Speech) Tag, which is then used to find the __lexeme__ of the word.
-The lexeme is a valid english word and doesn't necessarily have to have a similar chracter (root) structure e.g.
+The lexeme is a valid english word and doesn't necessarily have to have a similar character (root) structure e.g.

 ```txt